 - Commercial crime incidents (which include a range of crimes including fraud and corruption) increased by 4% (an additional 3 019 cases) to a total of 91 569 incidents.
 A single incident can involve tens of millions of Rands.

 Crime intelligence is vital for the police to effectively reduce most of the robberies and burglaries.
 These crimes are typically caused by repeat offenders who use networks to sell their stolen goods.
 Using various intelligence techniques, the police should be able to identify the networks and individuals involved in these types of crimes and target them for criminal investigation.
 Solid detective work can then ensure that sufficient evidence is obtained to successfully prosecute those involved.
-Removing these individuals from society increases the risks to others and ultimately reduces these types of crime.
+Removing these individuals from society decreases the risks to others and ultimately reduces these types of crime.
 The SAPS have both the resources, technology and experienced officials to achieve such successes.
 However, the key challenge facing the SAPS during this time was political interference in its leadership at the highest levels of the organisation.

 During 2011 there was massive upheaval in the SAPS Crime Intelligence Division as its Head Lt-General Richard Mdluli was investigated for various serious crimes including murder and corruption and faced internal disciplinary hearings and criminal charges.
 Political interference resulted in the investigations being halted and the charges withdrawn.
 The morale of this division plummeted as many police officials lost trust and respect in police leadership.
 Mdluli publicly accused other senior officials of conspiring against him.